MusheerRepo/JavaSelenium/README.md

 # 🚀 Automated Testing Suite with Java, Selenium

-The "Automated Testing Suite with Java, Selenium, TestNG, and Maven" project is a comprehensive test suite designed to automate functional, regression testing.
+This project is a comprehensive test suite designed to automate functional, regression testing.

-The suite comes pre-built with a suite of automated tests covering a wide range of scenarios, including login authentication, form submissions, and user actions.
+The suite comes pre-built with configuration of test and customized testrunner file.
 The project also includes a set of utilities for logging, error reporting, and test result generation.

 ## 🛠️ Technologies Used